Ez0n3/xOBSE-Plugins/README.md

 All necessary projects have been migrated to and built with **Visual Studio 2022 (v143)**, which can be downloaded here: [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)

 The highest version of VS officially supported before it was abandoned for CMake, is Visual Studio 2019 (v142).
 Building Plugins with v143 is **experimental**, but functioning.
 > [!TIP]
+> Using [GitHub Desktop](https://desktop.github.com/download/) can make downloading and updating repositories a much simpler process.

+> [!TIP]